bards/Epic.NET/_posts/2013-03-04-exceptions-are-terms-ot-the-ubiquitous-language.markdown

 more than situation.
 For example, you can get a lot more from a `KeyNotFoundException` with a message containing the misspelled key.

-[Exception chaining][3] is another important tool that allow clients to further understand **why** an exception occurred.
+[Exception chaining][3] is another important technique that allows clients to further understand **why** an exception occurred.

 These look as common sense suggestions, but more often than not, good